-How to make money from my home
+How to make money using my home

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

-Understanding home-based income opportunities
+Home-based income opportunities

 Your home offers various unused or underutilised spaces that could generate income.
 Think of your spare room, loft space, or even the driveway.
 These areas, often overlooked, can be transformed into profitable assets.
-Renting out a spare room or parking space, for instance, turns these idle spaces into sources of extra income.
-With increasing demand for affordable parking and short-term accommodation, your home could cater to these needs.
-This approach not only earns extra money but also makes efficient use of your space.

 Legal and tax considerations in the UK

-When considering making money from your home, it's essential to understand the legal and tax implications in the UK.
-For instance, the government's rent-a-room scheme allows you to earn a certain amount per year tax-free from letting out furnished accommodation in your home.
 However, if your earnings exceed this limit, you must complete a tax return.
-It's also crucial to check with your mortgage lender and local council for any restrictions or requirements.
-Remember, proper insurance cover is vital to protect both your property and your income stream.
+Check with your mortgage lender and local council for any restrictions or requirements.
+Proper insurance cover is a must to protect both your property and your income stream.

 Maximising your property's potential